-Poor Caudle said he dreamed that he had an augel by his side, and upon waking up found it was nobody but his wife.
+Poor Caudle said he dreamed that he had an angel by his side, and upon waking up found it was nobody but his wife.

-Kinder is the looking glass than the wine glass; for the former reveals our de fects to ourselves only-the latter to our Iriends.
+Kinder is the looking glass than the wine glass; for the former reveals our de fects to ourselves only-the latter to our friends.

-'What are you kicking my dog for ?'
-'Because he is full of fleas.'
-'Fleas, the devil !
+'What are you kicking my dog for?'
+Because he is full of fleas.'
+'Fleas, the devil!
 Why, that dog sleeps with me.'
-'Yes, darn you, that's whar he get 'em.'
+Yes, darn you, that's whar he get 'em.'

-"All flesh is grass," sighed Spriggles, after dinner the other day; and the wretch immediately added, "of all grasses give me a grass widow."
+"All flesh is grass," sighed Spriggles, after dinner the other day; and the wretch immediately added, "of ail grasses give me a grass widow."

-"My wife," said a wag the other day "came near calling me honey last night."
-"Indeed, how was that ?"
-"Why she called me old beeswax."
+"My wife," said a wag the other day came near calling me honey last night."
+"Indeed, how was that?"
+"Why she called me old beeswax.'

-An editor describing the effects of a squall upon a canal boat, says : 'When the gale was at the highest point the unfortunate craft keeled to the larboard, and the captain and auother cask of whiskey rolled overboard.'
+An editor describing the effects of a squall upon a canal boat, says: 'When the gale was at the highest point the unfortunate craft keeled to the larboard, and the captain and another cask of whiskey rolled overboard.'

-'Excuse me madam, but I would like to know why you look at me so savagely ?" said a gentleman to a lady stranger.
-'Oh !
-1 beg pardon, sir; I took you for my hus band,' was the reply.
+'Excuse me madam, but I would like to know why you look at me so savagely?" said a gentleman to a lady stranger.
+'Oh!
+I beg pardon, sir; I took you for my hus band,' was the reply.

-Well, Tom,' said a blacksmith to his apprentice, 'you have been with me now three months, and have seen all the differ ent points in our trade.
-I wish to give you your choice of work for a while.
-'Thank'ee, sir.'
-'Well, now, what part of the business do you like best ?'
-'Shuttin'
+'Well, Tom,' said a blacksmith to his apprentice, 'you have been with me now three months, and have seen all the differ ent points in our trade.
+I wish to give you your choice of work for a while."
+Thank'ee, sir.'
+'Well, now, what part of the business do you like best?'
+'Shuttin' up shop and goin' to dinner, sir.'

-A poverty-stricken Frenchman, being aroused by his wife one night with the cry, 'Get up, Sacques, there's a robber in the house i' calmly answered, 'Hush ! don't let us disturb him Let him ransack the house and if he finds anything of value,
+A poverty-stricken Frenchman, being aroused by his wife one night with the cry, 'Get up, Sacques, there's a robber in the house!' calmly answered, 'Hush! don't let it alone it would fall itself.
+The second let us disturb him Let him ransack the is, that men should be so foolish as to go to house and if he finds anything of value, war to kill each other.
+If let alone they we'll then get up and take it away from